 Still, Tewksbury was actually the pitcher that a lot of teams thought that he was, a workhorse that kept you in games.
 Suffice it to say, the Yankees should’ve never traded Tewksbury for Steve Trout to the Cubs.
 Unfortunately for Tewks, he didn’t pitch well for the Cubs and spent a lot of time in the minors until the Cubs let him go and the Cardinals picked him up.
 He pitched quite well for the Cardinals at AAA, and the rest is history.

 If you’re looking to build a team with players from only 1987-1993, consider adding a 1992 Bob Tewksbury to your pitching staff.
 Heck, even a 1993 Bob Tewksbury would make a fine fourth or fifth starter.
 At the very least, you know he’ll do all he can to keep you in the game.
-He was definitely a mentally skilled pitcher, and perhaps, was pretty underrated in his time.
+While you’re not going to find any Bob Tewksbury baseball card with much value, he does have his fans in the card collecting hobby.
+“Tewks” was definitely a mentally skilled pitcher, and perhaps, was pretty underrated in his time.